Adedoyin-Emmanuel/csharp-journey/README.md

 Hello there, I created this repo to document my journey on learning C# from zero to hero.
 Of course I learned **C#** from the best so why wouldn't I be a world class **C#** Developer.
 I started learning C# **January 2024** and my goal is to master the language and start building solid projects by **August 2024**

+## Projects

+Below are the projects that I've build with **Csharp and Dotnet**.
+I will still be building more projects as I learn more about the framework.

+1. Taskify (Task management application) - [Taskify Repo](https://github.com/adedoyin-emmanuel/taskify)
+2. Buka (Recipe sharing platform) - [Buka Repo](https://github.com/adedoyin-emmanuel/buka)

 ## Resources 👜

 Okay, so for the resources, I'm learning from **Mosh Hamedani**, you can find the video on Youtube.
 But since the course is kinda old too and somethings have changed in the **C#** community, I'm also using the official **Microsoft Documentation** and their videos to learn too.
 I've picked somethings **Mosh** didn't mention there.
 I'm also using **W3Schools** to learn too, I've finished their tutorial and I also took their test and got 22/25.